wainaina-peter/Customer-Churn-Prediction-Predictive-Analysis-/README.md

 2. # Problem Statement
 To build a ML model that predicts which customers are likely to churn

+3. # Metric of success
+Having a model that scores well on evaluation metrics like recall.

 3. # Modelling
 The model is built using the logistic regression algorithm, which is a popular and interpretable machine learning technique.
 It leverages historical data on customer churn, including information about customers, their purchases, demographics, and usage patterns, to make predictions about future churn.